aipsyhelp/Cursor_ODAM/README.md

 6. **Privacy**: User data is encrypted and isolated
 7. **Intelligence**: Learns from past interactions to improve future responses

+## Documentation

+- **[Changes and Architecture](docs/CHANGES_AND_ARCHITECTURE.md)** - Detailed documentation of all changes, project isolation architecture, memory statistics fixes, and technical implementation details

 ## Development

 ### Prerequisites